Altruistic referrals are 86% more effective

 If you can segment your audience, target your referral campaign to loyal and/or highly satisfied customers (e.g. made repeat purchases) and a promotional campaign to repurchase to other customers.

-The researchers tested the same offer (both the sender and recipient will always get 70% off) and compare different subject lines and CTAs when asking for a referral (see image below).
+The researchers tested the same offer (both the sender and recipient will always get 70% off) and compared different subject lines and CTAs when asking for a referral.

 They find that an altruistic description of the referral (Subject: “Give your friend a 70% discount!”
 CTA: “your friend will get 70% off, you will also get 70% off”) is by far the most effective of all options.